AshutoshMore142k4/OBSIDIANstartuppage/README.md

     icon: '/images/feature-1.png',
     caption: 'Easy integration',
     title: 'Work smarter not harder',
-    text: "With Xora, tedious tasks are history.
+    text: "With OBSIDIAN, tedious tasks are history.
 Automation and smart processes bring your productivity to new heights.
 It's like having an extra cup of coffee, but without the jitters.",
     button: {
       icon: '/images/magictouch.svg',
       title: 'Watch the demo',